TobKed/blog/content/posts/2022_07_31_july_links.md

 The talk [Making Badass Developers](https://www.youtube.com/watch?v=FKTxC9pl-WM) and blog post [The Ferrari problem](https://vasilishynkarenka.com/the-ferrari-problem/) made me realize how important it is to minimize the impact of not important or less important things in our lives.
-We should not burn our llimited brain capacity to make some trivial choices like choosing t-shirt to wear today.
+We should not burn our limited brain capacity to make some trivial choices like choosing t-shirt to wear today.
 This is of course a very trivial example but goes to the point of scarcity of computing power.
 Apparently I already got rid of the t-shirt problem since 98% of my t-shirts are plain black -> no choice -> no problem.